khushisiwach/khushisiwach/README.md

 👀 I’m interested in web development and creating visually appealing projects.

-🌱 I’m currently learning frontend development with React.js and C++.
+🌱 I’m currently learning frontend development and C++.

 💞️ I’m looking to collaborate on innovative web projects and exciting challenges.